-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.
+ENGL101C

-ENVS101C: Fundamentals of Environmental Science
+ENVS101C : Fundamentals of Environmental Science

 Provides an introduction to the structure, function, and interactions of atmospheric, terrestrial, and aquatic systems, as well as the impact of the human population on such systems.
 Topics will include basic scientific concepts and methods for understanding human population growth and their impact on the environment, including cycles of carbon, water, and other materials, weather and climate, and sustainability of natural resources, in particular water and energy.
 The course will evaluate natural environmental processes, as well as human impacts to these processes, using case studies and real data to demonstrate the role of science in solving pressing environmental problems.
 High school Biology and Chemistry are recommended.